Passkey quick start guide

 Installation

-Section titled “Installation”The only library you need is the Passlock client library.
+Section titled “Installation”The only required library is the Passlock client library.
 Install it in your frontend project:

-npm i @passlock/nodepnpm add @passlock/nodeyarn add @passlock/nodeWe’ll create a (free) Passlock cloud instance for this tutorial:
+npm i @passlock/nodepnpm add @passlock/nodeyarn add @passlock/nodeYou’ll create a (free) Passlock cloud instance for this tutorial: